In recent years, "Adaptive Surfing," which allows people with disabilities to enjoy surfing, has been gaining global attention.

 The most significant reason is its high value as an inclusive sport.

-Adaptive surfing creates a barrier-free environment where both people with disabilities and those without can enjoy sports on the same field.
+Adaptive surfing creates a barrier-free environment where people with and without disabilities can enjoy sports on the same field.

-There is a movement aiming for its inclusion in the 2028 Los Angeles Paralympics, and para surfing is increasingly being recognized as an international competitive sport.
+There is a movement to include para surfing in the 2028 Los Angeles Paralympics, and it is increasingly recognized as an international competitive sport.

-The skill level of top athletes is improving year by year, and their powerful performances captivate many people.
+The skill level of top athletes is improving yearly, and their powerful performances captivate many people.

 Adaptive surfing, conducted in the natural environment of the sea, provides participants with the following benefits:

-- Improvement of physical function and development of balance
+- Improvement of physical functions and development of balance

 The adaptive surfing community is spreading worldwide, with active information exchange and interaction through social media.

-This international network greatly contributes to the increased recognition and spread of adaptive surfing.
+This international network significantly contributes to raising awareness and spreading adaptive surfing.

 In Japan, adaptive surfing programs are increasing, especially in coastal areas.

-This contributes to regional tourism promotion and the advancement of barrier-free initiatives, with support from local governments gradually expanding.
+This contributes to regional tourism promotion and barrier-free initiatives, with increasing support from local governments.

 4. Enjoy Surfing Even with Disabilities!